panCtrlV/bigDataStat-book/sparkr.md

 - Limitations

   * Akward API syntax
-  * Not enough support for reading data
+  * Not enough support for reading data (e.g. spark-csv does not infer data type)

 ---